rust-lang/book/second-edition/nostarch/chapter19.md

 Listing 19-9: Defining and using an immutable static variable

-`static` variables are similar to constants: their names are also in `SCREAMING_SNAKE_CASE` by convention, and we *must* annotate the variable’s type, which is `&'static str` in this case.
-Only references with the `'static` lifetime may be stored in a static variable.
-Because of this, the Rust compiler can figure out the lifetime by itself and we don’t need to annotate it explicitly.
+`static` variables are similar to constants: their names are in `SCREAMING_SNAKE_CASE` by convention, and we *must* annotate the variable’s type, which is `&'static str` in this case.
+Static variables may only store references with the `'static` lifetime, which means the Rust compiler can figure out the lifetime by itself and we don’t need to annotate it explicitly.
+Accessing an immutable static variable is safe.

-Accessing immutable static variables is safe.
-Values in a static variable have a fixed address in memory, and using the value will always access the same data.
+Constants and immutable static variables may seem similar, but a subtle difference is that values in a static variable have a fixed address in memory.
+Using the value will always access the same data.
 Constants, on the other hand, are allowed to duplicate their data whenever they are used.

-Another way in which static variables are different from constants is that static variables can be mutable.
-Both accessing and modifying mutable static variables is unsafe.
+Another difference between constants and static variables is that static variables can be mutable.
+Both accessing and modifying mutable static variables is *unsafe*.
 Listing 19-10 shows how to declare, access, and modify a mutable static variable named `COUNTER`:

 Filename: src/main.rs